kkibria/slideshow-dist/md/chfrontmatter.md

 ```
 title: <string>
 ```
 Sets title for the browser page.
 The string could be any text string.
-You set a different title in each front matter.
+You can set a different title in each Front Matter.

 ---